chris-short/devopsish.com/content/post/devopsdays-raleigh-2017-book-club.md

 [The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It](https://smile.amazon.com/Upside-Stress-Why-Good-You/dp/1101982934/) by Kelly McGonigal — Drawing from groundbreaking research, psychologist and award-winning teacher Kelly McGonigal, PhD, offers a surprising new view of stress — one that reveals the upside of stress, and shows us exactly how to capitalize on its benefits.
 [There is a great TED talk that Kelly McGonigal did too](https://www.ted.com/talks/kelly_mcgonigal_how_to_make_stress_your_friend).

-## whoami

-I'm [**Chris Short**](https://chrisshort.net), 20+ veteran of the IT industry and 11 year veteran of the US Air Force.
-I help people and companies embrace DevOps practices and tools through writing and public speaking.
-I am a staunch advocate for transparency and open source solutions to problems.
-Follow me on [Twitter](https://twitter.com/ChrisShort)!